 I wanted to see what other moms thought so I asked in one of my mom groups!

 My main concern was that larger women may have trouble wrapping it around themselves as the pillows are not very big.
 Many reported that this was an issue and may not be the best nursing pillow for plus size moms.
-One suggested that she had better luck with the Aden and Anais nursing pillow instead.
+Unfortunately, the pillow she recommended has been discontinued.

 One woman also mentioned that as she is quite tall she had to lean over a lot which gave her a backache.
 Many reported that they still loved the boppy pillow as a prop/positioner for baby!